-As an automation tester its obligation to catch great reporting and present to administration group.
+As an automation tester its an obligation to catch great reporting and present it to the administration group.
 So below are more interactive features that Extent Report provides and we need to know:

 b.
 Below Are The Advantages Provided By The Extent Reports:

-1. Status will be shown in the form of PIE chart.
+1. Status will be shown in the form of a PIE chart.

 2. Can replace the existing report with the new report or append the new status to the existing report.